 For this step, Hubs had to get down and dirty with a scraper to remove the old sand between the pavers.

 Hubs did all the work by hand.
 Some sites advise using a pressure washer for this step to help blast away at the sand.
 However, I don’t think that’s a good idea for a few reasons.
 First, you run the danger of disturbing your base/shifting your pavers.
 Secondly, you will have to wait a day while the surface dries before you can reapply your new sand.
 Remember polymeric sand and moisture don’t mix until after it’s in the joints!

-Hubs used a leaf blower to ensure all the debris was clear of the joints.
+Hubs uses a leaf blower to ensure all the debris is clear of the joints.
 We’ve never tried it, but a wet/dry vac might also be useful in removing the sand after scraping – instead of sweeping up by hand.
 At the edges, you can see that we’re right down to the high performance bedding underlay:

 Here is is, ready to re-sand: